zenvia/zenvia-openapi-spec/spec/info/description.md

   * Messages: A collection of messages for one channel

 * Subscriptions: Control the events to be sent for webhook endpoint.

+* Templates: Message templates for sending notifications to customers.

 # API Design